Yellow-throated Marten: Profile and Information

 Diets

-Young people of larger ungulated species can also be hunted but within a weight range of about 10 to 12 kg.
-In winter, the yellow-throated marten hunts musk deer by driving it to the ice.
+Young people of larger ungulated species can also be hunted within a weight range of about 10 to 12 kg.
+The yellow-throated marten hunts musk deer in winter by driving it to the ice.

 Two or three yellow-throated martens will eat a musk deer carcass within 2 to 3 days.
-Other ungulated species preyed on yellow-throated martens include young wapiti, spotted deer, roe deer and goral.
+Other ungulated species that preyed on yellow-throated martens include young wapiti, spotted deer, roe deer, and goral.

-In places where they are sympathetic with tigers, the yellow-throated marten may be caught and fed to kill them.
+In places where they are sympathetic to tigers, the yellow-throated marten may be caught and fed to kill them.

 You May Also Like